willhollingsworth/Music-metadata-collector/notes.md

 Build out overall logic
 -   grab spotify current playing results and search all services for details, focus on genres first

+Save all results to a database

+# services
 Music brainz
 -   when track searching also do a search on the album and artist and grab genre details